 Istas

-Signifying 'snow,' this pure name reflects the cleansing and renewing qualities of winter snow in the high desert landscape of Navajo country.
+Signifying 'snow,' this name points to winter, renewal, and the high desert homelands associated with Navajo country.

 Kachina